KristofferTroncoso/rheastagram/src/kanban.md

 * when deleting a post, should it delete all comments and likes associated with it?
 * try having one dynamodb table instead of 4 separate ones? see if that's possible?
 * add an admin account. a way to have power to delete any post or user.
+* userpage should have chrono order
+* take off 'Log Out' link on mobile
+* make gear icon/button on profile page for options like log out
+* try streaming or graphql subscriptions. so if something gets posted to db, it should just show up on your home page.
+* fix pic orientation issue when uploading mobile sometimes
+* turn off autocapitalization on login form. attribute is "autocapitalization"

 # In Progress
+* keep instagram name in mobile

 # Completed